pillarsacademy/pillarsacademy.github.io/after-school/about.md

 Creative Minds- Art Club
 Each session brings creative art projects to life!

-HH/Mastering Math
+Math Tutoring/Targeted Practice
-Math tutoring & mastering  math concepts in addition to general homework help.
+Professional Math tutoring & mastering  math concepts in addition to general homework help.

 Arabic w/Qur'anic Emphasis
 Beginning-Intermediate Arabic with emphasis on understanding the Qur'an (ie; meaning & use of grammar)